pca2/bootcamp/javascript_2.md

 ### \_\_proto\_\_ and prototype

 It's not usually displayed, but all objects and functions in JavaScript have a special prototype property, which by default is an empty object.
+You can think of a prototype as a kind of template.
+When new objects are created, they will copy that prototype, and inherit all the values within.
+Keep in mind that any propotype properties inherited by an object are distinct from the properties defined in a constructor function using the `this` keyword, but we'll get into that more later.

 You access an object's prototype with the `__proto__` property: